suhaskamath2712/E0261_P11/documentation/Calcite_Doc.md

 ## Overview

-`Calcite.java` is a utility focused on two complementary capabilities:
+`Calcite.java` is a utility focused on parsing, normalization, and robust plan comparison.
+It provides:

 - Parsing SQL strings (and extracting SQL blocks from files) into Apache Calcite `SqlNode` (AST) instances.
-- Providing lightweight AST-level rewrites (schema-free) and a small framework to convert `SqlNode` -> `RelNode` (logical plan) and apply selected Calcite `RelOptRule` transformations via a `HepPlanner`.
+- AST-level, schema-free rewrites (syntactic transforms) and a compact framework for converting `SqlNode` -> `RelNode` (logical plan) using a JDBC-backed `FrameworkConfig`.
+- Planner-driven normalization using Calcite `RelOptRule` instances applied via `HepPlanner` programs.
+Rule names are looked up via a registry (`RULE_MAP`) using case-insensitive keys and composed into a single Hep program that is applied iteratively (small fixpoint attempts) to improve convergence when rules enable each other.
+- Best-effort subquery normalization: scalar subqueries (RexSubQuery) are converted to correlates and a decorrelation pass is attempted so queries expressed as SCALAR_QUERY forms can align with equivalent join+aggregate plans.

 The file intentionally separates syntactic (AST-level) rewrites from semantic, planner-based rule transformations.
 It contains helper builders to create a `FrameworkConfig` backed by a JDBC schema (so validation and conversion succeed) and helper utilities for comparison/equivalence checks.
+Comparison is heuristic and uses multiple fallbacks (structural digest → input-ref-normalized digest → DAG-safe canonical digest → tree-canonical digest).

 Dependencies (required at build/runtime):